Updated as of January 2020.

 As childhood obesity rates continue to rise, the debate over the National School Lunch Program and the sale of junk food in and around public schools has intensified.
 Public health advocates contend that schools can curb obesity by banning the sale of junk food and soda.
 Their more radical proposals include taxes on unhealthy foods and beverages and zoning regulations that prohibit certain businesses from operating near schools.
-Taking their cue from these advocacy efforts, lawmakers and agency officials have undertaken efforts to promote healthy lifestyles in our public schools, research suggests that passing new and stricter regulations will do little to make children healthier.
+Taking their cue from these advocacy efforts, lawmakers and agency officials have undertaken efforts to promote healthy lifestyles for children.
+Nevertheless, research suggests that passing new and stricter regulations does not necessarily make children healthier.

 Because implementation of the program requirements is ongoing, the overall effect of the legislation on childhood health, if any, will not be known for some time.
 Since passage of the law, the nutritional quality of the meals has improved, participation rates remained stable, and students demonstrated better food-consumption behaviors.
-Despite those positive findings, a May 2016 study published by the academic journal Obesity, there have been no statistically significant decreases in childhood obesity since the 2011-12 school year.
+Despite those positive findings, a May 2016 study published in the academic journal Obesity concluded there have been no statistically significant decreases in childhood obesity since the 2011-12 school year.
 Other studies suggest that school lunch changes may have benefitted certain student groups.

-Over the last five years, however, empirical research studies have reached a near consensus — stricter laws and regulations imposed by government officials do not reduce childhood obesity rates in any significant way.
-Why?
+Why have stricter laws and regulations imposed by government officials failed to significantly reduce childhood obesity rates nationwide?

 The consumption of unhealthy foods and drinks is inelastic.
 In other words, taxing or regulating certain food and beverage items will not necessarily reduce consumption of them by very much.
-Consumers, particularly children, simply shift their consumption preferences to other unhealthy, nontaxed foods and beverages.
+Consumers, particularly children, simply shift their consumption preferences to other unhealthy foods and beverages.
 For example, public school students often respond to bans on soda by purchasing different kinds of sugary drinks, such as juices and sports drinks, from school vending machines.
-Yet even schools that ban all sugar-sweetened beverages from campus will not significantly reduce students’ consumption of unhealthy drinks.
+Even schools that ban all sugar-sweetened beverages from campus will not significantly reduce students’ consumption of unhealthy drinks.
 Kids can (and will) simply bring them from home.

-- Federal, state, and local governments should not impose arbitrary taxes, regulations, or prohibitions on the consumption of certain foods and beverages.
-We should remain dependent on parents and guardians to instill values of healthy and active lifestyles in children.
+- Federal, state, and local governments should not impose taxes, regulations, or prohibitions on the consumption of certain foods and beverages.
+We should depend on parents and guardians to instill values of healthy and active lifestyles in children.

-- Public schools should ensure that all children participate in health and physical education activities several times a week.
-Additionally, public schools should invite all students to use sports and recreational facilities before school, after school, and on weekends.
+- Public schools should ensure all children participate in health and physical education activities several times a week.
+Additionally, public schools should invite all students to use district-owned sports and recreational facilities under the supervision of school staff.

 - States should ask Congress to reassess changes to the federal school lunch program.
 Lawmakers should try to find ways to mitigate the unintended consequences produced by the Healthy, Hunger-Free Kids Act of 2010.